sbogucki12/SpaASMR2018/README.md

 [ X ] - Add an "About ASMR" section.

-[ ] - Fix log files so that they log more data.
+[  ] - Add Video Length as a preference for users to choose.

 [ X ] - Add "Beta" to all instances of "Spa: ASMR".